maxh/maxheinritz.com/_posts/2025-05-26-the-primacy-of-the-mind.md

 When it comes to understanding how consciousness arises, I am most convinced by the reductive materialist view: all mental states correspond to some physical arrangement of matter and energy.
 There is no need to invoke a soul, spirit, or anything magical.
 Emergent phenomena appear to be reducible in principle, even if our current tools can't yet fully account for them.

-But when it comes to navigating the actual lived experience of being conscious, I find it more useful to focus on the primacy of the mind: the mind exists first, and your "universe" is borne of sensations within it.
+But when it comes to navigating the actual lived experience of being conscious, I find it more useful to focus on the primacy of the mind: the mind exists first, and the "universe" is borne of sensations within it.

 Both perspectives seem valid and non-conflicting, useful in their own ways.
-My focus here is less on their philosophical implications and more on their pragmatic value.
+My aim here around their philosophical implications and more about their pragmatic value.
 A practitioner's musings, as it were.

 ## First- vs third-person